 3. Make Time for Each Student

 Teachers that make time for each student individually can see which students need to be challenged in their reading and which ones are struggling and could use some additional support.
 These teachers aren’t necessarily better at time management; however, they do know when to ask for help so they can make time for this important best practice.

 4. Learn Something New Every Day

 Those that “practice what they preach” and are passionate about learning and reading are the best examples to their students.
 Teachers that strive to learn something new every day, whether it be through reading good books, staying on top of local issues, or simply listening to a friend, will inspire their students to be life-long learners as well.

 5. Fill the Classroom with Positivity

 It’s amazing how far a smile and a kind word can go toward lifting the mood of the entire classroom—especially for students that may be struggling with reading or other subjects.
-Another quality of an effective teacher is that they are consistently upbeat enable their students to feel secure in their learning environment.
+Another quality of an effective teacher is that they are consistently upbeat, which enables their students to feel secure in their learning environment.
 As educators, we know that there are students that will inevitably push our buttons from time to time, and we admire teachers that choose to use humor instead of allowing situations like that to sour their mood.

 6. Patiently Handle Challenging Situations